 Symposium on social media as new canvas, space and channel for Afrophone Literatures.

-The symposium aims to explore how Afrophone literatures have been impacted by the use of social media, with a focus on popular forms of literature.
+The online symposium aims to explore how Afrophone literatures have been impacted by the use of social media, with a focus on popular forms of literature.
 It intends to bring together researchers with an interest in documenting and analysing the presentation of Afrophone literatures on social media as a literary canvas.
 It proposes to explore the relationship between social media and creative writing and publishing in African languages south of the Sahara.

 Call for Abstracts